jiannystein/gmexcomingsoon/content/_index.md

 ---
 author: GMEX
 title: GMEX - Bridging Finance and Marketing for Success
-description: GMEX | Exchange Center | Investment & Marketing Strategy Partner
+description: GMEX - Your Exchange Center and Trusted Partner for Investment and Marketing Strategies.
 date: 2021-04-24
 ---